NCERA184: Management of Small Grain Diseases

 Statement of Issues and Justification

-The combined value (farm gate) in 2015 for the grain from these crops was approximately $11.6 billion (source: USDA-NASS).
-The primary uses of these grains are: human consumption (flour, bran, etc.), livestock feed, and malting and brewing (barley).
-These crops may also be used for hay, straw, and silage production or even directly grazed (e.g. dual-purpose, graze-grain wheat).
+The primary uses of these grains are human consumption (flour, bran, etc.), livestock feed, and malting and brewing (barley).
+These crops may also be used for hay, straw, and silage production or even directly grazed (e.g., dual-purpose, graze-grain wheat).
 Additionally, small grains are being investigated for potential use in biofuel production as both grain-starch and cellulosic sources because they can often be grown in areas where corn and soybeans cannot, for example, winter wheat in the western Great Plains.
-Lastly, small grains may be used as cover crops in some regions (e.g. Mid-Atlantic, Upper Great Plains) as a means to reduce soil erosion and nutrient leaching into waterways.
+Lastly, small grains may be used as cover crops in some regions (e.g., Mid-Atlantic, Upper Great Plains) to reduce soil erosion and nutrient leaching into waterways.
 Consequently, seed production for wheat, barley, and rye cover crops continues to be an important aspect of small grain production in this region.

 Other factors may result in increased acreage of small grains, particularly barley in the Northeast.
-For example, the craft beer industry in the United States has increased dramatically since 2007, with the number of breweries increasing from 1,460 to 4,656.
-An additional 2,200 operations are planned to open in the near future (brewersassociation.org.
-Accessed 8/1/16).
-Craft breweries currently employ an estimated 121,843 full-time and part-time workers in a variety of roles including many manufacturing jobs, all of which contribute significantly to the U.S. economy.
+For example, the craft beer industry in the United States has increased dramatically since 2007, with the number of breweries increasing from 1,460 to 8,884 (brewersassociation.org.
+Accessed 11/29/21).
+Craft breweries currently employ an estimated 140,000 full-time and part-time workers in a variety of roles including many manufacturing jobs, all of which contribute significantly to the U.S. economy.
 This, in addition to local subsidies to promote the use and production of locally sourced malting barley, has resulted in a need for research on production practices, variety development, and pest management of malting barley in states where barley is typically grown for feed, such as Kentucky, New York, Virginia, Pennsylvania, Delaware, Maryland, and the New England states.

-In order for producers of small grains to remain profitable while addressing the future needs of consumers, the impact of current and emerging diseases on crop yield and quality must be addressed.
+For producers of small grains to remain profitable while addressing the future needs of consumers, the impact of current and emerging diseases on crop yield and quality must be addressed.
 Unfortunately, this is difficult not only because of changes in agricultural practices but also because many of the pathogens attacking these crops are dynamic in both their geographic distribution and ability to overcome many common sources of genetic resistance in current cultivars.
 For example, stripe rust of wheat was more of a curiosity than a concern in the Great Plains prior to 2001.
 Since then, a new population of the stripe rust pathogen adapted to warmer climates has emerged.
 This new population of stripe rust was also able to overcome many common sources of genetic resistance and has emerged as one of the most important diseases in the US.
-Epidemics of stripe rust in 2010, 2015, and 2016 resulted in more than $100 million in economics losses for producers.
 Other rust diseases of small grains, specifically leaf rust of wheat and crown rust of oats, continue to cause significant losses, even after many years of breeding efforts to improve the resistance in commercial varieties.
 This is partly due to cereal rusts' ability to change races over time.